nguyenvanbapc66/frontend-test/README.md

 - Write a `README.md` file that documents your thinking process when working on this task - you can also add any additional information that you'd like to share with us, such as suggestions or questions.
 Last, don't forget to include an installation instruction for us.

+- When you get all those things done please send us a zip file that includes the project.

 ## What we will be looking for

 - A nice architecture.
 Code should be written in a way that's easy to read and follow - a clear folder structure is very crucial as well.